ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 ```
              ┌───────┐     ← Formatted ranges
 document: XXX*XXXXXXX*XXXX
-                ↑ query the size of formatting range around this point
+                ↑ query the size of formatted range around this point
 ```
-The range of non-formatted chars around the query point is formatted; and the number is this range is 7; the answer to query #17 query is $7$.
+The queried position is part of a formatted range and the number of non-formatted characters is this range is 7; the answer to query #17 is $7$.

 Updating $decryptionKey$: